Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Essential China Hotel Booking Tips

-- Passport required: All hotels require your passport for registration with local authorities
+- Passport required: All hotels in China require your passport for registration with local authorities — this is standard and nothing to worry about.

-- Deposits standard: Many hotels require deposit, can be taken off the credit card
+- Deposits standard: Many hotels require a deposit, which can usually be taken from your credit card at check-in.

-- Booking timeline: Reserve 3-4 weeks ahead for peak seasons during summer holiday and major Chinese festivals
+- Booking timeline: Reserve 3-4 weeks ahead for peak seasons (summer holidays, Chinese New Year, Golden Week in October).
+For off-peak months, 1-2 weeks is often fine.

-- Language considerations: International hotels have English speaking staff ready to help with any question you might have.
-It is very common to communicate with hotel staff over WeChat using their autotranslate functionality
+- Language considerations: International hotels have English-speaking staff.
+At mid-range and budget hotels, it is very common to communicate with staff over WeChat using its built-in auto-translate feature.

 Q: What's the best area to stay in Shanghai for first-time visitors?

-A: Nanjing Road & People's Square offers the perfect combination of central location, shopping, dining, and excellent metro connections to all major attractions.
+A: The Bund and Nanjing Road area is the best choice for first-time visitors.
+It offers the perfect combination of central location, shopping, dining, and excellent metro connections (Lines 1, 2, 8, and 10) to all major attractions across the city.

 Q: How far in advance should I book hotels in Shanghai?

-A: For peak seasons (spring and fall), book 2-3 months ahead.
-During summer and winter, 4-6 weeks is usually sufficient for good availability and rates.
+A: For peak seasons (Chinese New Year, Golden Week in October, and summer holidays), book 2-3 months ahead.
+During off-peak months like March, April, November, or early December, 2-4 weeks is usually sufficient for good availability and rates.

 Q: Which hotels are best for families with children?

-A: InterContinental Shanghai Harbour City offers the most family-friendly amenities with its resort setting, playground, and proximity to educational attractions like the Astronomy Museum.
+A: InterContinental Shanghai Harbour City offers the most family-friendly amenities with its resort setting, playground, and proximity to educational attractions like the Shanghai Planetarium.
+For a more central option, Radisson Collection Hyland on Nanjing Road has spacious rooms and a walkable location.

 Q: Are Pudong hotels worth the premium price?

-A: If skyline views and modern luxury are priorities, yes.
-However, consider that you'll need to cross the river (via metro or ferry) to reach traditional Shanghai attractions.
+A: If skyline views and modern luxury are your priorities, yes — waking up to that view of the Bund is unforgettable.
+However, keep in mind that you'll need to cross the river (via metro Line 2 or ferry) to reach traditional Shanghai attractions on the Puxi side.

 Q: What's the average cost of a good hotel in Shanghai?